Matters of life and death: an investigation of “living wills” and other advance directives

 Usability lesson: When providing help to users, are you offering mechanical help or decision help?
 Decision help is more useful (but harder to write).

-Communication: telling other people about the decision
+Step 3 is communication: telling other people about the decision

 Compare this paragraph from the Wyoming Living Will: